 Search and Destroy – Similar to CS:GO, Search and Destroy uses rounds and players are not revived.
 To succeed in this mode you have to focus on patience and map knowledge.
 The goal is to either plant or defend a bombsite, and high-level games often come with strategic trades.
 This mode is usually a favorite for CoD esports fans because of the natural drama of each kill.

 Capture the Flag – My personal favorite, CTF is just the classic PE game, but with guns.
 Teamwork wins out in this mode.
-Coordinated attacks are necessary to get into enemy territory and bring the flag back to your side, especially because the flag carrier can no longer use their weapon.
+Coordinated attacks are necessary to get into enemy territory and bring the flag back to your side.
+This especially because the flag carrier can no longer use their weapon.
 That means their teammates need to have their backs.

 How is Competitive Call of Duty Structured?